bakpakin/Fennel/api.md

 If you don't provide `allowedGlobals` then it defaults to being all the globals in the environment under which the code will run.
 Passing in `false` here will disable global checking entirely.

+By default, metadata will be enabled and you can view function signatures and docstrings with the `doc` macro from the REPL.

 ## Evaulate a string of Fennel